ezulato/blog/README.md

   Historic note: previous version checked the homepage content was not empty.
 -->

-## Step 3: Customize your homepage

-_Nice work setting the theme! :sparkles:_

-You can customize your homepage by adding content to either an `index.md` file or the `README.md` file.
-GitHub Pages first looks for an `index.md` file.
-Your repository has an `index.md` file so we can update it to include your personalized content.

 ### :keyboard: Activity: Create your homepage

 1. Browse to the `index.md` file in the `my-pages` branch.